mc-hamster/yado/README.md

  1. SSID: yado_admin
  2. Password: yado_admin
 6. Point your browser to http://192.168.4.1

+LED2 will continue to blink while Yado is in admin mode.

 Important Note: You will have 30 minutes to make your changes.
 After 30 minutes, Yado will return to the default operation.